katembartz/SAFE/README.md

   [--slant]
 ```

-If `--results-dir` is not specified, the output results are stored in a new folder on the path `--in-dir`.
-Include the arguments `--synth` and `--slant` to specify which types of segmentations are present in `in-dir`. **Note:** the segmentations must contain the string '_slant' or '_synth' to denote which method (SLANT or SynthSeg, respectively) were applied to generate the resulting segmentation.
+If `--results-dir` is not specified, the output results are stored in a new folder on the path given after `--in-dir`.
+Include the arguments `--synth` and `--slant` to specify which types of segmentations are present in path for `--in-dir`. **Note:** the segmentations must contain the string '_slant' or '_synth' to denote which method (SLANT or SynthSeg, respectively) were applied to generate the resulting segmentation.

-The output results include...
+The output results include two csv files indicating the SAFE decisions for the corresponding SLANT and SynthSeg segmentations, respectively.
+Some additional information is provided to aid in further analysis of the data:

+1. _zero_count_: counts how many regions were missing (volume of 0 $mm^3$) -- factor in SAFE decision
+2. _occ_95_count_: counts how many regions by brain occupancy were between the 95% confidence interval (CI) and 99% CI, based on the normative measures.
+This measure is not included in the SAFE decision, but is provided to allow additional analysis.
+3. _occ_99_count_: counts how many regions by brain occupancy were outliers (outside of 99% CI) -- factor in SAFE decision
+4. _vol_95_count_: counts how many regions by volume were between the 95% confidence interval (CI) and 99% CI, based on the normative measures.
+This measure is not included in the SAFE decision, but is provided to allow additional analysis.
+5. _vol_99_count_: counts how many regions by volume were outliers (outside of 99% CI) -- factor in SAFE decision

+The regions included in each of these five groups are also listed in the resulting data tables.
+These categories are mutually exclusive.

 ## 4. Acknowledgments